-3. Drugs
+4. Other Drugs

-The unauthorized manufacture, distribution, use "controlled and/or possession of stances" (illegal drugs), including prescription drugs, marijuana, and cocaine, are prohibited by both Virginia and federal law and are punishable by severe penalties.
+The unauthorized manufacture, distribution, use and/or possession of "controlled substances" (illegal drugs), including prescription drugs, cannabis, and cocaine, are prohibited by both Virginia and federal law and are punishable by severe penalties.
 The University does not tolerate or condone such conduct.
 Students and employees who violate Virginia or federal drug laws may be referred by University authorities for criminal prosecution.
-As of July 2021 the Commonwealth of Virginia will permit the possession of up to an ounce of cannabis and use of cannabis for those 21 and older.
-Federal law still prohibits all use, possession, and/or cultivation of marijuana at U.S. educational institutions.
-At the present time, the University's alcohol and drug policy has NOT changed and continues to prohibit the possession and use of marijuana.